Term 1 in the year before starting school

 Develop other support plans

-If your child needs behaviour support, or has complex medical or personal care needs, this is a good time to develop these plans.
+If your child needs behaviour support, or has complex medical or personal care needs, this is a good time to develop these plans with your child’s support group.

 Look at car parking